JuneSYi/JuneSYi/README.md

 💬 <i>Don't get caught playing the wrong game because you think the world should be a different way. </i> <a href="https://www.youtube.com/watch?v=Sb0p1-TGjmc&">A Life Engineered </a>
 <br><br>
 🔭 That line above restarted my determination to get back into algo practice.
-I created a daily habit of doing some <a href= "https://github.com/JuneSYi/DataStructuresAndAlgorithms"> Data Structures and Algorithms </a>.
+I started a daily habit of doing some <a href= "https://github.com/JuneSYi/DataStructuresAndAlgorithms"> Data Structures and Algorithms </a>.
 My personal goal is to aim for 1 per day for the rest of 2023 (today is 5/1/2023).
 I'll use my github contributions graph to keep myself honest.

 🔭 Secretly dabbling in the AI/ML space...just because its fun :D Also inspired by McKay Wrigley